hiroeorz/cloudflare_workers_ruby_template/README.md

 # Cloudflare Workers Ruby Template

-This project is a template for experimenting with a Hono-like Ruby framework running on Cloudflare Workers.
+This project is a template for experimenting with a Hono・Sinatra-like Ruby framework running on Cloudflare Workers.
 It bundles Ruby WASM together with Cloudflare bindings (KV / D1 / R2) so you can explore the stack quickly.

 ---